Second Marx cabinet: In office

 The most important issue that the cabinet faced was the vote on the Dawes Plan.
 It had been drafted by a committee of experts from the victorious powers of World War I in an attempt to resolve major questions surrounding Germany's payment of reparations.
-The report emphasized that Germany must have a stable currency and a balanced budget but did not set a total reparations amount.
-Germany was to pay one billion gold marks the first year, with the amount rising to 2.5 billion marks per year in 1928.
+The report emphasised that Germany must have a stable currency and a balanced budget, but did not set a total reparations amount.
+Germany was to pay one billion gold marks in the first year, with the amount rising to 2.5 billion marks per year in 1928.
 The Reichsbank, Germany's central bank, and its national railway were placed under international control to secure payments.
 The Plan also provided for the withdrawal of French and Belgian troops from the occupied Ruhr.

 In spite of the fact that the political right objected to the Dawes Plan because of its limits on German sovereignty, the Reichstag voted 314 to 117 on 29 August to accept it.
 The supporters included half of the DNVP party membership, which led to suspicions that they had exchanged their yes votes for promises of cabinet posts.
 The Plan was formally signed by Germany and the Allied nations the next day.